robert-kisteleki/netiscope/README.md

 # Netiscope

-A simple command line (CLI) tool to check network connectivity.
+A simple tool to check network connectivity with a CLI and optionally with a small GUI.

 **Netiscope** is meant to be a helper tool to be used in case the network doesn't seem to be working properly, and can give hints about what's going wrong.
 There is not a lot of secret sauce to this tool: a seasoned user can do these check themselves with various tools to determine the root cause of a problem.
 However, **Netiscope** may make this task simpler.